Injury Prevention Holstein, MO

 Muscle Imbalance

-Muscle balance is key to maintaining healthy joints and reducing injury.
-Imbalance can lead to an overreliance on one muscle group, causing it to perform actions it cannot do safely.
-It can also lead to poor posture, and one set of muscles becoming tired faster, making them more susceptible to injuries.
-Injuries can be caused by poor muscle balance in relation to other muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
-Muscle imbalance can cause injury through:
+Muscle balance is key to maintaining healthy joints and staving off injury.
+Imbalance can lead to an overreliance on one muscle group, which may cause your body to use it in a way it shouldn’t.
+It can also lead to poor posture, and one set of muscles becoming fatigued more quickly, making them more susceptible to injuries.
+Injuries can be caused by poor muscle balance in relation to other muscle groups, such as having a strong bicep and weak tricep, or within muscle groups, such as the four muscles in the rotator cuff having different levels of strength.
+Muscle imbalance can result in:

-Customized injury prevention with our certified physical therapists in Holstein, MO will ensure that your muscles are at optimal proportional strength.
+Customized injury prevention with our certified physical therapists in Holstein, MO will bring balance to your muscles.

 Movement Dysfunction